Cyber Essentials Certification: Upcoming Changes

-Access to services from unmanaged devices for professional services staff will be withdrawn
+Access to services from unmanaged devices for professional services staff has been withdrawn

 Only managed devices can be used to access organisational data.
 This includes data held on corporate systems such as HR Connect, Agresso and SITS, both hosted on premise and in software-as-a-service systems.
 It also includes Microsoft 365 and personal / shared drives for staff and pseudo staff accounts.

 If you are already using a managed laptop: there is no further impact to your access to services.
 If you have not taken advantage of the managed service, you will find out more about the service on the Managed Laptop intranet page.

 We will remove access to Microsoft 365 from unmanaged devices for professional service staff.
 This includes personal mobile phones, tablets and computers.